All Ghillied Up

 "All Ghillied Up" is a level in the 2007 first-person shooter video game Call of Duty 4: Modern Warfare and its 2016 remastered version, Call of Duty: Modern Warfare Remastered.
 Set in Pripyat, Ukraine in 1996, the player assumes control of then Lieutenant John Price and is assisted by their superior Captain MacMillan.
+The pair make their way through Pripyat covertly with the objective of assassinating the game's primary antagonist, Imran Zakhaev.
 The player may deal with enemies stealthily, overtly, or avoid engaging them altogether.

-The name refers to the ghillie suits worn by the characters in the mission.
+The name refers to the ghillie suits worn by Price and MacMillan in the mission.
 It was designed by Mohammad Alavi initially in secret due to the difficulty of explaining its intricacies to the artificial intelligence (AI) programmer.
 It took Alavi three months and more than 10,000 lines of code to make the first minute of gameplay for the level.
 "All Ghillied Up" was praised for its atmosphere, pacing, and freedom of choice, and has since been considered by critics to be one of the greatest levels in video game history.

 Level content

 "All Ghillied Up" is the thirteenth level in Call of Duty 4: Modern Warfare's single-player campaign.
 Set in an irradiated wasteland, the player's character, with the assistance of a non-player character (NPC) companion, proceeds through a shack within a field, past a house, and through an abandoned church whilst taking out enemies.
-The player proceeds to another field where they encounter a platoon with tanks advancing across it, and hide from the enemies in the foliage using their ghillie suits in prone.
+The player proceeds to another field where they encounter a platoon with BMP-2 infantry fighting vehicles advancing across it, and hide from the enemies in the foliage using their ghillie suits in prone.
 They encounter another platoon with a helicopter and military vehicles, and must crawl under a series of these vehicles to avoid detection.
 They enter Pripyat and eventually reach an abandoned hotel to prepare for an assassination attempt.

 At the time of its release, the level was the first in the series where NPCs could react differently based on the players' behavior like those seen in stealth video games.
 This allows NPCs to react differently based on whether they can detect the player.
 Throughout the level, the player is presented with numerous choices, to which MacMillan responds appropriately.
-Near the start of the level, once the player passes the abandoned churchyard, he will warn of an enemy helicopter flying above, telling the player to go prone.
+Near the start of the level, once the player passes the abandoned churchyard, he will warn of an enemy Mi-24 helicopter flying above, telling the player to go prone.
 However, the player can choose to shoot the helicopter down using a FIM-92 Stinger found in the church, causing MacMillan to begrudgingly praise them.
 In other instances, MacMillan will criticize the player character when he ruins their cover, and correct them when the player aims at the incorrect target.